spmcdonnell/webapi-challenge/README.md

 -   [ ] Mention two parts of Express that you learned about this week.

+    Routing and Middleware.

 -   [ ] Describe Middleware?

+    Essentially functions that intercept a process and either terminate it, do something with it (extend functionality etc), or potentially do nothing based on the specific conditions.
+They can offload repatative processes somewhere else and keep code more DRY.

 -   [ ] Describe a Resource?

+    Whatever is available as a result of visiting a specific URL endpoint.
+It could be, for example, a array of user objects as a result of a GET request to someurl.com/api/users

 -   [ ] What can the API return to help clients know if a request was successful?

+    In addition to of course returning the expected data, you can return the appropriate status code that accurately describes what took place.

 -   [ ] How can we partition our application into sub-applications?

+    We can split it up as much or as little as we want.
+We can have a file dedicated just to starting the server and listening for requests.
+We could have one just for middleware.
+We can have a separate file for all the routes of a particular endpoint (/users, /posts, /products etc etc).

 ## Project Setup